 Face milling is a CNC milling service that uses a face mill cutting tool to flatten or smoothen the surface of a part.
 The milling operation is unique as the face milling cutter is face down, touching the workpiece with its rotating axis perpendicular to the workpiece.
 As a result, material removal occurs as the cutting tool rotates on top of the workpiece.

-Depending on the milling machine, CNC face milling operations can be manual or automatic.
+Depending on the milling machine, CNC milling operations can be manual or automatic.
 Furthermore, this will determine the feed rate and accuracy of the operation.

 A manual face machining operation will require the machinist to stop the milling machine and adjust the workpiece.
 As a result, this alters the feed rate.
 This does not occur in automatic face machining, which leads to a constant feed rate and improved accuracy.